-LAPD Seeks Man Caught on Video Swiping Women’s Purses at Abbot Kinney Restaurant
+LAPD Seeks Man Caught on Video Swiping Women’s Purses at Venice Restaurant

 The first time, he entered the sushi joint around 10:15 p.m. and went to the bar area, where he grabbed a women's purse from a chair before running out, officials said.

-In the second incident, he went in around 8:15 p.m.
-This time, he hovered behind the victim for about a minute before swiping her purse and fleeing, according to police.
+In the second theft, he went in around 8:15 p.m.
+This time, he hovered behind the victim for about a minute before swiping her bag and fleeing, according to police.

+The man tried to come back a third time, but restaurant's staff was already on to him, according to Moon.

+"Homie saw that we were all staring at him and he bolted," Moon said.